QazCovid-in

 QazCovid-in, commercially known as QazVac, is a COVID-19 vaccine developed by the Research Institute for Biological Safety Problems in Kazakhstan.
-QazCoVac-P is a second COVID-19 vaccine developed by the Kazakh Biosafety Research Institute and in clinical trials.
+QazCoVac-P was the second COVID-19 vaccine developed by the Kazakh Biosafety Research Institute and in clinical trials.

 Manufacturing

-The vaccine can be stored at standard refrigeration temperatures (2°C-8°C) and is a two-dose régime with the doses administered twenty-one days apart.The vaccine was first manufactured by Kazakhstan's Research Institute of Biological Safety Problems.
+The vaccine can be stored at standard refrigeration temperatures (2 °C-8 °C) and is a two-dose régime with the doses administered twenty-one days apart.
+The vaccine was first manufactured by Kazakhstan's Research Institute of Biological Safety Problems.
 Production capacity has been capped at 50,000 doses per month.

 Beginning in June 2021, the vaccine is slated to be packaged in large bulk to be bottled in Turkey by a major Turkish company.
 This will allow for a production capacity of 500,000-600,000 doses per month.
 The contract is still being negotiated, despite earlier claims suggesting that the deal had already been finalized.

 In October 2021, it was announced that the vaccine would be supplied to Afghanistan and other countries in 2022.